Garrakx/Custom-Regions/README.md

 ### <a name="gates"></a>ELECTRIC GATES

 * To add an Electric gate, create a new .txt file inside your mod's `Gates` folder (next to `locks.txt`) and call it `electricGates.txt`.
-Following the same format as `locks.txt`, write all the gate names that needs to be electric followed by the meter height:
+Following the same format as `locks.txt`, write all the gate names that needs to be electric followed by the meter height:v

 	```
 	GATE_SB_AR : 558